feathersjs/feathers/docs/guides/basics/login.md

 ## Logging in

 By default, Feathers uses [JSON Web Tokens](https://jwt.io/) for authentication.
 It is an access token that is issued by the Feathers server for a limited time (one day by default) and needs to be sent with every API request that requires authentication.
-Usually a token is issued for a specific user, Let's see if we can issue a JWT for the user that we just created.
+Usually a token is issued for a specific user.
+Let's see if we can issue a JWT for the user that we just created.

 <BlockQuote type="tip">